ochoadevops/petclinic-blue-green/README.md

 <H1>Assumptions:</H1>
 <UL>
-<LI>Terraform v0.14 is install on the Jenkins server
+<LI>Terraform v0.14 or later is install on the Jenkins server
 <LI>The Jenkins Server EC2 instance has an instance role with sufficient permission to provision AWS Resources
 </UL>